 The unassuming street where Riad Dar Nabila can be found – a shabby, narrow alleyway like many in Marrakech.

-With our bellies full of tagine and our nerves still a little shot from the confusing arrival, we went to sleep with our first Moroccan adventure safely behind us.
+With our bellies full of tagine and our nerves still a little shot from the confusing arrival, we went to sleep with our first adventure in Morocco safely behind us.

 My tips for arrival in Marrakech: